Corniche (horse): 2022: three-year-old season

 Corniche was given time off after his two-year-old campaign.
-He didn't prepare fore training until mid-April at the WinStar Farm in Kentucky and missed the Triple Crown.
+He didn't prepare for training until mid-April at the WinStar Farm in Kentucky and missed the Triple Crown.
 With his original trainer, Bob Baffert, facing a suspension at NYRA tracks, his owners opted to send the colt to trainer Todd Pletcher for a New York campaign at Saratoga.

 Corniche made his first start in the Grade 2 Amsterdam Stakes on July 31.
 He started as the 8/5 favorite and stumbled at the start, recovering inwards while brushing Runninsonofagun.
 Then he chased four then three wide just off the top pair under coaxing from the half-mile pole, faded through the turn, went four wide into upper stretch, folded, and was eased home to finish last in the nine-horse field.
 Pletcher said, "He didn't get away cleanly and found himself in a position he's never been in before."
 Through his jockey Luis Saez, Pletcher said, "When he came to the three-eighths pole, he kind of came off the bridle.
 We'll scope him and see if anything is revealed, but it's disappointing."
 It was found that Corniche shed the frog on his right front foot in the event, which likely was the cause of his last-place finish.
 Pletcher said that the injury would need time to heal on its own before a protective plate could be placed on it and training could resume.
 After a month, it was announced on 28 August that Corniche was retired and would stand at Ashland Stud in 2023.